 UMA offers a 121–credit bachelor’s of arts in liberal studies, which includes 75 to 77 credits in major electives.
 Liberal arts students choose from a variety of classes to fulfill degree requirements.
 Students in the online liberal arts program must declare a minor, which comprises at least 18 credits.
 More than 20 minors are available to online students, including behavioral sciences, business administration, human resource management, psychology, and public administration.

 UMA accepts applications on a rolling basis and offers start dates in spring, summer, and fall.
-The majority of new students at UMA are transfer students.
+Most new students at UMA are transfer students.
 Transfer applicants should have a minimum GPA of 2.0.
 Students can earn credit for training, tests, and military experience.
 Students must complete at least 30 credits at UMA and must maintain a 2.0 GPA.

 CSU’s fully online bachelor’s degree in liberal studies is designed for working professionals and for goal–oriented students who want to design a unique undergraduate experience.
 Applicants to the liberal arts program must have completed 45 credit hours of core coursework with at least a 2.0 GPA.